-Our Religious Education Subject Leaders are: Mr Emsley and Mrs Holden
+Our Religious Education Subject Leader is: Mrs Holden

 Here, at Disley Primary School, the aim of Religious Education is to help children to acquire and develop knowledge and understanding of Christianity and the other principal religions represented in Great Britain; to appreciate the way that religious beliefs shape life and our behaviour, develop the ability to make reasoned and informed judgements about religious and moral issues and enhance their spiritual, moral, social and cultural development.